Zero-field miniature skyrmion crystal and chiral domain state in breathing-kagome antiferromagnets

 The breathing kagome lattice consists of corner-sharing small and large triangles.
 The characteristic feature of this breathing lattice is that the nearest neighbor (NN) exchange interactions on small and large triangles $J_1$ and $J_1'$ take different values due to the bond-length difference.
-Previously, we showed that in $J_1$-$J_3$ Heisenberg antiferromagnets with a strong third NN interaction along the bond direction $J_3$, a zero-field chiral order having the miniature SkX/anti-SkX structure with $n_{\rm sk}=\pm 2$ becomes stable for $J_1 \neq J_1'$.
+Previously, we showed that in $J_3$-dominant $J_1$-$J_3$ Heisenberg antiferromagnets, a zero-field chiral order having the miniature SkX/anti-SkX structure with $n_{\rm sk}=\pm 2$ becomes stable for $J_1 \neq J_1'$.
 As the formation of the conventional in-field SkX is assisted by an additional easy-axis anisotropy \cite{SkX_Leonov_15, SkX_Lin_16}, the stability of the zero-field SkX should also be affected by the magnetic anisotropy.
 In this work, we examine effects of single-ion magnetic anisotropies on the zero-field miniature SkX.
 We will show by means of Monte Carlo (MC) simulations that the miniature SkX can be realized not only in the ideally isotropic case but also in more realistic cases with the magnetic anisotropies and that chiral domain states analogous to the $Z$ phase appear.

 The spin Hamiltonian we consider is given by